maderskog/dotfiles/README.md

-dotfiles
+Description
 ========

-My personal collection of dotfiles.
+This is my personal collection of dotfiles.

 This far, it covers:
 * vim